Shedding the Bits: Pushing the Boundaries of Quantization with Minifloats on FPGAs: Minifloat Quantization

+In this section, we discuss several \textit{integer} PTQ methods and their applicability to minifloat quantization.

+\paragraph{SmoothQuant} Activation quantization can be challenging especially because of outliers, which are difficult to capture with static per-tensor scaling factors.
+SmoothQuant~\cite{xiao2023smoothquant} addresses this challenge by introducing per-channel smoothing factors, thus distributing the burden of quantization between input activations and the following weight matrix.
+This integration, facilitated by scaling before quantization, seamlessly aligns with the proposed minifloat quantization flow.

+\paragraph{Bias Correction} Another major challenge in quantization is the introduction of biased errors within the output distribution of a layer.
+These biases primarily stem from the errors introduced by both weights and activations in the preceding layer, ultimately leading performance degradation, as highlighted in~\cite{Nagel2019DataFreeQT, pmlr-v97-meller19a, Finkelstein2019FightingQB}.
+In this work, we study the impact of \textit{empirical bias correction} for minifloat quantization by analyzing the layer-wise quantization errors using a small calibration dataset.
+By subtracting the product of these errors and the mean value of the input activations from the biased output, we aim to alleviate the detrimental effects of biased errors within subsequent layers.

-The integer and minifloat quantization processes rely on the round-to-nearest operator $\lfloor\cdot\rceil$, as shown in Eq. \ref{eq1_int} and Eq. \ref{eq4_fp}, to project full-precision \code{FP32} values onto their nearest value in the quantization grid.
-However, previous works~\cite{adaround, Li2021BRECQPT} show that such a round-to-nearest operation is sub-optimal for post-training integer quantization.
-For instance, \citealt{adaround}~analytically compare the performance of the vanilla round-to-nearest operator with 100 different stochastic rounding operators~\cite{pmlr-v37-gupta15} for the first layer of ResNet-18.
-They notice up to a $10\%$ improvement in the accuracy of the quantized model with the stochastic rounding operation.
+\paragraph{Gradient-based Learned Rounding} The integer and minifloat quantization processes rely on the round-to-nearest operator $\lfloor\cdot\rceil$, as shown in Eq.~(\ref{eq1_int}) and Eq.~(\ref{eq4_fp}), to project full-precision \code{FP32} values onto their nearest neighbor in the quantization grid.
+However, previous works~\cite{adaround, Li2021BRECQPT} underscore the sub-optimality of this operation in the context of post-training \textit{integer} quantization.
+Building upon these insights, we observe a similar scenario with the minifloat quantization, where the round-to-nearest operation may be sub-optimal under certain circumstances.
+To address this, we advocate adopting a gradient-based learned rounding approach akin to the principles expounded in the literature.
+Specifically, we adapt Eq.~(\ref{eq4_fp}) for the scaled weight values $\mathbf{\overline{w}}$ as follows:

-\citealt{adaround} minimize the layer-wise squared error between the quantized weights ${\mathbf{\widehat{W}}}$ and their full-precision counterparts $\mathbf{W}$ using a \textit{gradient-based learned rounding} approach with $\mathbf{X}$ as input activations.
-Specifically, the optimization problem using a learnable variable $\mathbf{V}$ and regularization function $f_{reg}$ is given by: